waymondrang/extbuild/readme.md

 ## Extension Builder

-A bundle of scripts for automated packaging of browser extensions for different platforms and manifest versions.
+A command line tool to help package browser extensions for different platforms and manifest versions.

 ## Settings